 The functional currency of Infosys and Infosys BPO is the Indian rupee.
 The functional currencies for Infosys Australia, Infosys China, Infosys Consulting, Infosys Mexico, Infosys Sweden, Infosys Brasil and Infosys Public Services are the respective local currencies.
-These financial statements are presented in Indian rupees (rounded off to crore).
+These financial statements are presented in Indian rupees (rounded off to crore; one crore equals ten million).